 The data is presented in the middle of the screen ordered chronologically beginning with the "oldest" entry from the top to the bottom.
 Each data item has its own visual representation, which gives information on the time of its processing, a description and explanation of the processing, the data category it belongs to (represented by an icon) and the data itself.
-As can be seen in Figure 6, for each data entry a submenu can be opened with one click, which reveals the purpose of the processing and offers possibilities to withdraw consent for the purpose and rectify or erase the data in question.
-A grouping of data items with regard to the time is reasonable and will be realized in the next iteration.
+As can be seen in Figure 7, for each data entry a submenu can be opened with one click, which reveals the purpose of the processing and offers possibilities to withdraw consent for the purpose and rectify or erase the data in question.
+A grouping of data items with regard to the time is reasonable and was already presented in D4.2 Usability testing report V1.

-Figure 6: Representation of each data item by a visual component that gives context information on the processing.
+Figure 7: Representation of each data item by a visual component that gives context information on the processing.